-The School's main policies are available to read below.
+The School's main policies are available to read below:

 Anti Bullying We are committed to providing a caring, friendly, and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school.
 If bullying does occur, all pupils should be able to tell and know that incidents will be dealt with promptly and effectively.

-Behaviour In Morden Mount we aim to promote mutual respect and co-operation between all members of the school and seek a calm, working atmosphere so that children feel emotionally safe, can concentrate, and can maximise time spent learning and achieving.
+Good Behaviour Policy In Morden Mount we aim to promote mutual respect and co-operation between all members of the school and seek a calm, working atmosphere so that children feel emotionally safe, can concentrate, and can maximise time spent learning and achieving.
 Consistent implementation of this policy is a key element of our strategy to raise achievement both academically and also in terms of personal attitudes and development.
 This policy applies to all the adults who work in Morden Mount – we are all responsible for all children’s behaviour all of the time.

 Admissions We have one intake each year, at the start of the Autumn Term.
 Reception pupils are normally admitted to school in the September following their 4th birthday.
 Applications are made through the local authority using the Common Application Form (CAF) available directly from the school or Royal Borough of Greenwich Children's Services.
 Nursery place applications can be made directly through the school office.
 Full details of the nursery admissions criteria is available in our Admissions Policy.